conery/dexter/docs/tut_import.md

 Now that we have the database set up with account names we're ready to import some data.

 The first step in your monthly workflow will be to connect to your banks and other financial institutions and download all of your transactions.
-We have some sample data to use for this tutorial in the `Downloads` section of the project folder:
+The sample data for this tutorial in the `Downloads` section of the project folder:
 ```plain
 Finances
 ...